At Trump’s Request, NC Republicans Redraw Congressional Map for Fifth Time in Six Years

 “Instead of passing a state budget, paying workers who provide critical services to our families what they deserve, or protecting Medicaid and food assistance for seniors and kids, our General Assembly is playing political games to pay for presidential endorsements of its failed leadership,” Winston continued.
 “Their choices threaten to suppress the voices of voters in this state and the ability of workers to secure our freedom to thrive.”

 North Carolina’s current congressional map already heavily favors Republicans and is being challenged in court for alleged racial gerrymandering.
 Republicans currently hold 10 out of 14 congressional seats despite the state’s electorate being fairly balanced.
-A new map would likely increase the Republican advantage from 10-4 to 11-3.
+PBS reports that statewide election data suggests the new maps would favor Republicans winning 11 of 14 House seats, up from the 10 they currently hold.

 North Carolina is just the latest state to dive into the national redistricting battle, which began after Texas redrew its congressional map to give Republicans an additional five seats.
 California retaliated by proposing a new map likely to pick up five seats for Democrats, although the plan has yet to be approved by voters.
 Several other states are considering redrawing their maps as well.